Dealing with Difficult Clients

 Mirror the client’s concerns.
 Let the client tell you what the issue is, and then reflect it back to the client.
 This way, the client knows they’re being heard, and you ensure that you understand their issue.

 Lay the groundwork for bad news – and go slowly.
 Resist the urge to just ‘get it over with’ by blurting out the bad news all at once.
 When you know the client isn’t going to be happy about what you have to tell them, start out by acknowledging the client’s desired outcome or goals, introduce what you are going to discuss, or explain that there are a number of different strategies that can be employed to move forward with their matter.
-Be sure to give the client reasons for those options and for what occurred.
+Be sure to give the client reasons for those options and explain what occurred.
 After you’ve delivered the bad news, let the client know that you empathize with their position.

 Acknowledge the client’s feelings.
 Acknowledging a client’s feelings by saying something like, “I can tell that you’re upset about this” will begin to defuse the situation.
 Don’t let yourself get emotional or allow the client to push your buttons and don’t argue with clients about their feelings, whether you believe they are justified or not; you won’t change their mind and you are likely to make the situation worse.

-Let clients know that they’re not alone.
-If this particular problem is a common one, or many clients seem to be frustrated by the same thing (for example the Court’s delay in making a decision, or opposing counsel’s refusal to provide documents), let the client know that not only are their feelings valid, but that they have been expressed by others in the past.
+If this particular problem is a common one, let the client know that their feelings are valid, and that they have been expressed by others as well.
 If you are similarly frustrated, let the client know; it can be a way of getting you and your client back on the same side.

 Work toward a resolution based on where you are now.
 Once the client is calmer and you’ve acknowledged them, you can begin to gather information that can help you to reach a solution to the underlying problem.
 Offer the client options for resolution, even if you can’t meet their specific demand.